10-Step Guide to Building Your Own Home

 8. Hang Drywall and Install Interior Fixtures and Trim

-Light fixtures and outlets can be installed, as can bathroom and kitchen fixtures, like sinks and toilets.
-Interior doors, baseboards, door casings, windowsills, cabinets, built-ins, and decorative trim go in.
-The final coat of paint is applied.
+Light fixtures and outlets can be installed, as can bathroom and kitchen fixtures, such as sinks and toilets.
+Interior doors, baseboards, door casings, windowsills, cabinets, built-ins, and decorative trim go in next.
+The final coat of paint is then applied.

 9. Install Exterior Fixtures

-Crews begin exterior finishes like brick, stone, stucco or siding.
-Some builders pour the driveway when the foundation is completed, but many opt to do so toward home completion, along with walkways and patios.
+Crews begin exterior finishes such as brick, stone, stucco, or siding.
+Some builders pour the driveway when the foundation is complete, but many opt to do so toward home completion, along with walkways and patios.

 10. Install the Flooring